zin-Fu/Automation-Data-Processing/README.md

 - Enter the directory path containing the images to be renamed
 - Enter the new prefix for the image names
 - The script will rename all images and save them in the format `{new_prefix}_{number}.{extension}`

+#### 5. `split.py`

+This script is used to split the dataset into training and testing sets based on a specified ratio.

+**Usage:**

+- Provide the paths to the folders containing the images and labels
+- Provide the paths to the folders where the training and testing images and labels will be saved
+- Set the desired split ratio for training and testing sets
+- The script will copy the images and labels to the respective training and testing folders based on the specified ratio

 ## License